nougatoo/AI-Schedule-Building-System/README.md

 ##How to run it
   The source code has been included, but does not compile nicely outside of the IDE that it was developed in (Eclipse).
 An executable jar has been included.
 Once the jar is run, it will prompt the user for an input file.
-Use any of the following: RealExapmle.txt, ShortExample.txt, ShortExample2.txt, r.txt. r2.txt.
+Use any of the following: RealExample.txt, ShortExample.txt, ShortExample2.txt, r.txt. r2.txt.
 After, it will prompt for parameter input.
 For general use, all 1's are fine.
   These parameters allow you to customize the optimization.